A422 road

-The A422 is an "A" road for east–west journeys in south central England, connecting the county towns of Bedford and Worcester by way of Milton Keynes, Buckingham, Banbury and Stratford-upon-Avon.
+The A422 is an "A" road for east–west journeys in south central England, connecting the county towns of Bedford and Worcester by way of Milton Keynes, Buckingham, Brackley, Banbury and Stratford-upon-Avon.
 For most of its length, it is a narrow single carriageway.

 Route (east to west)

 The eastern end of the road is at Bromham on the outskirts of Bedford, where it branches off the A428.
 Its route then crosses into the City of Milton Keynes.
 It briefly merges with the A509 to bypass Newport Pagnell.
-Passing over the M1, it crosses through the northern part of Milton Keynes as a dual carriageway, known locally additionally as the H3 Monks Way.
+Passing over the M1, it crosses through the northern part of the Milton Keynes urban area as a dual carriageway, known locally additionally as the H3 Monks Way grid road.